“Fitter, healthier, more engaged young people”

 In 1990, New Zealand primary school children were biking an average of 28 minutes per week.
 Today it is less than 5 minutes per week – with many children not getting to ride a bike at all.

-Working with supportive funders, engaged partners, and proactive schools, we plan to enable even more NZ children to experience the benefits of regularly riding a bike at school.
+Working with supportive funders, engaged partners, and proactive schools, we plan to help enable even more NZ children to experience the benefits of regularly riding a bike at school.